Start Here

 • Read reflection posts to gain perspective rather than direction

-• Use parMINDary Tools to document your own observations
+• Get parMINDary resources from the Library to document your own observations

 There is no correct path through this site.